Withholding Verifiable Information: Supplementary Appendix

 whose sign is determined by

-By Lemma C.5 in the \href{https://www.zhangkun.me/file/wvisa.pdf}{Supplementary Appendix}, if no comment outcome is implementable, it must be that \((\gamma^m_1-y) v_{2} \le (\gamma^m_2 - y) v_{1}\).
-Consequently, the sign of the second term of \labelcref{css} must be positive, and the first term has a strictly negative sign.
-Hence as \(\gamma^m_2\) decreases, the expert's payoff in her preferred equilibrium strictly decreases if the second term is larger in absolute value.
-This completes the proof.
+By \autoref{ntm}, if no comment outcome is implementable, it must be that $(\gamma_2-y) u_3 \le (\gamma_3 - y) u_2$.
+Consequently, the sign of the second term of (\ref{css}) must be positive, and the first term has a strictly negative sign.
+Hence as $\gamma_3$ decreases, the expert's ex-ante payoff in her preferred equilibrium strictly decreases if the second term is larger in absolute value, which establishes the statement.